gip-inclusion/archive-communaute-wp/wp-content/plugins/elementskit-lite/readme.txt

 21. [ **Image Comparison** ](https://wpmet.com/plugin/elementskit/image-comparision) - Display your Elementor image widget that compares two images and gives an attractive before and after slider effect.
 With our image comparison Elementor widget, you can compare the image by selecting vertical or horizontal with motion effects, customize label color, typography, background type, margin, padding etc for before and after image.
-[ **Check out our video screencast** ](https://www.youtube.com/watch?v=BJiDEaLvddQ&feature=youtu.be) Our Elementor Image Comparison addon offers lots of styling options including: Elementor  Image Comparison addon before after slider with vertical style,  Elementor before after image comparison slider with horizontal style, WordPress Before after slider with dark style, Elementor Image Comparison addon before after image slider with border, Elementor image comparison slider with hover, Elementor visual composer image comparison slider with border radius.
+[ **Check out our video screencast** ](https://www.youtube.com/watch?v=BJiDEaLvddQ&feature=youtu.be) Our Elementor Image Comparison addon offers lots of styling options including: Elementor  Image Comparison addon before after slider with vertical style,  Elementor before after image comparison slider with horizontal style, WordPress Before after slider with dark style, Elementor Image Comparison addon before after image slider with border, Elementor image comparison slider with hover, Elementor image comparison slider with border radius.

 22. [ **Call To Action** ](https://wpmet.com/plugin/elementskit/call-to-action/) - Bring an image, button and content and other features under one box with Elementor call to action widget.
 With this call to action Elementor page builder addons you can select image, button, title, color and many more styling options.
 [ **Check out our video screencast** ](https://www.youtube.com/watch?v=nVHM65aLrcY&feature=youtu.be)